CaptainQWasTaken/Lego-FNaF-SL/README.md

 WHAT IS THIS GAME ABOUT:
 LEGO Five Nights at Freddy's Sister Location is a fan re-imagining of the fifth FNaF game, but with LEGOs!
-This game was inspired by the game: "LEGO® Five Nights at Freddy's" by @Raulio20
+This game was inspired by the game: "LEGO® Five Nights at Freddy's" by @Raulio20 (Gamejolt)!

 ## CREDITS